RexManglicmot/Post-Operative-Patient-Admission-ML-Support-Vector-Machines/Post-Operative-Patient-Admission-ML-Support-Vector-Machines.md

 ## Exploratory Data Analysis

-Because we are dealing with nominal data the best way to visualize this is through a bar plot.
+Because we are dealing with ordinal data the best way to visualize this is through a bar plot.
 To make the code simple, I decided to graph each variable against the number of distinct values therein.